The 2015 Václav Havel International Prize for Creative Dissent Awarded to Girifna, Sakdiyah Ma’ruf, and El Sexto

-NEW YORK (May 3, 2013) - The Human Rights Foundation (HRF) today announced the recipients of the Václav Havel Prize for Creative Dissent.
-The 2013 laureates are: Syrian cartoonist Ali Ferzat, North Korean democracy activist Park Sang Hak, and Cuban civil society group the Ladies in White—represented by their leader Berta Soler.
-They will be honored at a ceremony during the 2013 Oslo Freedom Forum in Norway on May 15.
+NEW YORK (April 15, 2015) – The Human Rights Foundation (HRF) today announces the recipients of the 2015 Václav Havel International Prize for Creative Dissent.
+The 2015 laureates are the Sudanese nonviolent resistance movement Girifna, Indonesian stand-up comedian Sakdiyah Ma’ruf, and Cuban graffiti artist and activist El Sexto.
+They will be honored in a ceremony during the 2015 Oslo Freedom Forum on Wednesday, May 27 at 16:00 CET.

-The Havel Prize is funded jointly by grants from the Brin Wojcicki Foundation and the Thiel Foundation.
+The Havel Prize is jointly funded by grants from the Brin Wojcicki Foundation and the Thiel Foundation.
 The Brin Wojcicki Foundation was established by Sergey Brin, co-founder of Google, and his wife Anne Wojcicki, co-founder of 23andMe, a leading personal genetics company.
 The Thiel Foundation, established and funded by entrepreneur and venture capitalist Peter Thiel, defends and promotes freedom in all its dimensions: political, personal, and economic.
-Vaclav Havel was chairman of HRF from 2009 until his death in December of 2011.
+Václav Havel was chairman of HRF from 2009 until his death in December of 2011.